The Wicked Years: Main tetralogy

 There are four main novels in The Wicked Years, each referred to as a "volume".

-The first volume in the series was Wicked: The Life and Times of the Wicked Witch of the West, which was published in 1995.
+The first volume in the series, Wicked: The Life and Times of the Wicked Witch of the West, was published as a standalone story in 1995.
 It details the life of the infamous villain from The Wonderful Wizard of Oz, whose birth name is given here as Elphaba Thropp.
 The story is divided into five sections, following Elphaba through the social ostracism she faces because of her green skin, her schooling years with Galinda Upland (the future Good Witch of the North), her radicalization in response to the persecution of Animals in Oz, and her final years as the Wicked Witch before being vanquished by Dorothy Gale.
 The novel was successful, and was later adapted into a 2003 stage musical, in turn adapted into a two-part film.

 The second volume, Son of a Witch, was published in 2005.
 It details the life of Elphaba's son, Liir, over a decade-long period after the events of the first novel, as he searches for his half-sister Nor and incidentally finishes some of his mother's work.

 A third volume, A Lion Among Men, was published in 2008, and was the first to bear the Wicked Years subtitle.
 It gives the backstory of the Cowardly Lion from The Wonderful Wizard of Oz (here given the name 'Brrr') in parallel with the history of Yackle, a mysterious oracle introduced in the first novel who has an inexplicable connection to Elphaba.
-Their biographies overlap with the events of Wicked and Son of a Witch, with the present-day narrative set around eight years after the latter..
+Their biographies overlap with the events of Wicked and Son of a Witch, with the present-day narrative set around eight years after the latter.

 The fourth and final volume, Out of Oz, was published in 2011.
 Set immediately after the end of Lion, it focuses on Liir's daughter, Rain, as the Land of Oz descends into war.